-Given its location between the Humantay and Salkantay mountains and its stunning blue-green colors (depending on the time of year you visit), Humantay Lake, also known as Laguna Humantay, is one of the most photographed lakes in all of Peru.
+Given its location between the Humantay and Salkantay mountains and its stunning blue-green colors (depending on the time of year you visit).
+Also known as Laguna Humantay, it is one of the most photographed lakes in all of Peru.
 It is also a part of the well-known Salkantay Trail Hike, a stunningly beautiful alternative to the Inca Trail.

-To get to the village of Soraypampa, you must travel about 120 kilometers by road from the city of Cusco, passing through the villages of Limatambo and Mollepata.
-To reach this stunning blue lagoon from Soraypampa, you would have to trek around two kilometers.
+To get to the village of Soraypampa, you must travel about 120 kilometers by road from the city of Cusco.
+You will be passing through the villages of Limatambo and Mollepata.
+To reach this stunning turquoise lake from Soraypampa, you would have to trek around two kilometers up the hill.
 If you select a tour package, however, transportation and breakfast/lunch will be provided.

-While the Humantay Lake Hike is not especially challenging, its elevation of 4200 meters above sea level makes it hard for those who are not used to high elevations.
+While the hike is not especially challenging, its elevation of 4200 meters above sea level makes it hard for those who are not used to high elevations.
 Therefore, you must spend a few days in the Cusco region getting used to the climate before hiking.

-You’ll hike back to Soraypampa after having enough time to take it all in at Humantay Lake.
+You’ll hike back to Soraypampa after having enough time to take it all in of the shimmering turquoise lake.
 Most tours will then continue to Cusco after making a stop at Mollepata for lunch.